Jiya-garg9971/Endless_Runner_Game/README.md

-# Endless_Runner_Game
+# Endless-Runner-Game
-Created using JavaScript with contribution of Kirti Morya and Avishka Karn
+Created using JavaScript and contributed by Jiya Garg, Kirti Morya